jaysa68/mkdocs-berkeleyfee/docs/home/index.md

     - toc
 ---

+“Core fee” is an umbrella term that encompasses tuition, non-resident supplemental tuition, professional degree supplemental tuition, self-supporting graduate professional degree (night classes), and the SSF.

+Core fees are paid by all relevant student groups as a requirement for attendance at the University.
+They also fund “core” university functions (such as lecturer salary, janitorial services, classroom space, wifi, etc.) which are necessary to the academic experience.

 Note that these charts depict fees **per semester** for the academic year 2025-26.

 ## 2025-26 Undergraduate Student Cost of Attendance